 This stage allows visitors to a nice view of the surrounding area.
 Not only that, but there is also a shrine here that is popular among women for it is said to be the shrine to the god of marriage.
 Definitely a must see temple.

 Gion Street is a famous geisha district that is filled with shops, restaurants and teahouses.
 It is here where you’ll be able to see many geiko’s and maiko’s roaming around trying to entertain people.

 As you can see, there are quite a bit of things for you to see and do for either a low cost or for no cost at all.
 Hopefully this post was able to show you that you don’t have to spend a lot of money in Kyoto just to have fun.

 So next time you plan a trip, you might want to consider traveling to Kyoto and enjoy all it has to offer.

 Let me know how your trip goes!

 Wayne is a part-time traveler and a firm believer that anybody is able to travel no matter how busy they are in work or life.
 He wants to show you how you can travel better and smarter like never before.
-So, if you want to check out his blog, you can do so by visiting The Traveling Asian.
+So, if you want to check out his travel blog, you can do so by visiting Daily Tourist.